LabinatorSolutions/fluent-support/readme.txt

 * Track waiting times for your overall tickets

 **🎉 Customer Portal**
-Your customer can open a ticket from your website or using your site's contact form.
-All the tickets can be viewed by the customer when they login to your site.
-For the public users, they can respond a ticket by using unique signed secure link so you can serve both public users and logged in users.
+Your customer can open a ticket from your website or use your site's contact form.
+All the tickets can be viewed by the customer when they log in to your site.
+For public users, they can respond to a ticket by using a unique signed secure link so you can serve both public users and logged-in users.

 **🎉 Ticket Segmentation and Reporting**